TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 Over Tau the explainer doesn’t need to make other users understand (the tar- get users), but only making the machine understand.
-This task might be sim- pler on some aspects and more complex on others, as machines are certainly less bound to organization and scale than hu- mans and further can assist the formaliza- tion process, but on the other hand ma- chines have a language barrier aside their inaccessibility to the human nature.
-Having achieved an idea formalized in a formal language, the target users can now not only translate it to other knowledge represen- tation languages, or to organize it as they see fit, or to compare it to other formalized ideas, but they can also ask the machine all questions they got.
+This task might be simpler on some aspects and more complex on others, as machines are certainly less bound to organization and scale than humans and further can assist the formalization process, but on the other hand machines have a language barrier aside their inaccessibility to the human nature.
+Having achieved an idea formalized in a formal language, the target users can now not only translate it to other knowledge representation languages, or to organize it as they see fit, or to compare it to other formalized ideas, but they can also ask the machine all questions they got.
 Since the machine understood the subject completely by our definition of “understanding” above, it can help the target users understand it as well because it can answer all the users’ questions,